ADGEfficiency/dsr-rl/PITCHME.md

 - too large = coarser control

 ---
-### Data Quality
+### Data quality

 Remember our two assumptions in iid - independent sampling & identical distribution.

 RL breaks both in multiple ways:

 **Independent sampling**
 - all the samples collected on a given episode are correlated (along the state trajectory)